bilol-makhmudov/portfolio_project/README.md

 # portfolio_project
-This is a portfolio project for a Internet and Web programming lesson. https://bilol-makhmudov.github.io/portfolio_project/
+This is a portfolio project for Internet and Web programming lesson. https://bilol-makhmudov.github.io/portfolio_project/